dbh201/eveBackend/README.md

 #### API Calculations
 1. ESI Connection (thread)
-   1. - [ ] Transparent connection to ESI with a single connection for entire app
+   1. - [x] Transparent connection to ESI with a single connection for entire app
-   1. - [ ] Cached results with HTTP 304 support
+   1. - [x] Cached results with HTTP 304 support
 	    This should be used as the primary caching mechanism.
 Caching should persist between app restarts.
    1. - [ ] Recovery from exceptions without thread termination
-   1. - [ ] Graceful thread termination on exit
+   1. - [x] Graceful thread termination on exit
 1. Market Orders (thread)
    1. For each region:
-      1. - [ ] Get all relevant types through ESI Connection
+      1. - [x] Get all relevant types through ESI Connection
       1. - [ ] Get daily stats for each type through ESI Connection
       1. - [ ] Recover for exceptions without crashing
    1. For each type:
+      1. - [x] Collect the buy and sell orders for each region
       1. Find best x buy-sell pairs with the following considerations:
          1. - [ ] Fewest jumps
          1. - [ ] Minimum collateral % of profit
          1. - [ ] Max profit per cubic metre
 	 Basically, the trade with the most profit in the fewest jumps with the least collateral should be at the top of the calculated list.
 	 Also, this calculation should do both intra and inter region trades.